-- Instructors can select Google Assignments as an external tool when they create a new assignment, which enables:
+- Instructors can select Google Assignments as an external tool when they create a new assignment, which enables instructors to:

-- File attachment to an assignment so each student gets their own copy to edit and submit.
+- File attachments to an assignment so each student gets their own copy to edit and submit.

-- Missed citation checks and possible plagiarism with the originality reports feature.
+- Detect missed citation checks and possible plagiarism with the originality reports feature.

-- Students can submit Drive files to Canvas assignments, then instructors can grade in SpeedGrader™.
+- Students can submit Drive files to Canvas assignments, which instructors can grade in SpeedGrader™.

 - Embed Drive files with the Canvas rich text editor.

 Assignments also provides improvements from Google Apps LTI:

 - Officially supported by Google and covered by the Google Workspace for Education Terms of Service.

 - Provides an option for admins to require students to use their school-issued Google accounts.

 - Uses Learning Tools Interoperability (LTI) 1.3 for stronger security.